How Could Europe Have Allowed the Holocaust to Occur?

 The yellow Star of David “Jew” patch that Nazis forced the Jewish people to wear.

-HOW ON EARTH could an intelligent, civilized, 20th century country have demonized an entire religion to the point of justifying deportation, genocide and the Holocaust?
-Not just those of the Jewish faith, but homosexuals, migrant gypsies, and the mentally & physically disabled – anyone deemed by the powers-that-be as foreign, weak, or not just not “one of us.”
+HOW ON EARTH could an intelligent, civilized, 20th century country have demonized an entire religion of people to the point of justifying deportation, mass incarceration, the Holocaust and genocide?
+Not just those of the Jewish faith, but homosexuals, migrant gypsies, and the mentally & physically disabled – anyone deemed by the powers-that-be as foreign, weak, or not just not “Aryan” enough.

-In 1933, Adolf Hitler was named Chancellor of Germany after the Nazi Party won a significant percent of the peoples’ vote.
-The Nazi’s took advantage of an economic recession and political unrest to preach German Nationalism as the solution.
-They conducted a ruthless propaganda campaign against the Jews whom they blamed for Germany’s woes.
+In 1933, Adolf Hitler was named Chancellor of Germany.
+The Nazi (Nationalist Socialist German Workers Party) won a significant percent of the peoples’ vote during an economic recession.
+The Nazi’s took advantage of political dissatisfaction to preach German Nationalism as the solution.
+They conducted a ruthless propaganda campaign against the Jews whom they blamed for all of Germany’s woes.
 The Nazi Party claimed the Jews corrupted the German way of life with their external influence.
-They portrayed Jews & gypsies alike as evil and foreign, while the German people were hard-working and patriotic.
-They expertly exploited our base human emotions of both fear and anger.
-They claimed the Jews were weakening Germany’s culture, economy and security.
+They portrayed Jews & gypsies alike as foreign and evil, while the German people were hard-working and patriotic.
+They expertly exploited our base human emotions of both fear and anger at another race or ethnicity They claimed the Jews were weakening Germany’s economy, its security and its very culture.

-A relentless anti-Jewish propaganda machine preached to the population, year after year, in both the press and radio.
+Relentless anti-Semitic propaganda preached to the German people in both the press and radio.

-The culmination of the Nazi campaign for the average German citizen was KRISTALLNACHT on November, 9th, 1938 or the “Night of Broken Glass,” when Nazi mobs were allowed to smash the windows of Jewish businesses, burn synagogues to the ground, and arrest thousands who resisted.
+The culmination of the Nazi campaign for the average German citizen was KRISTALLNACHT on November, 9th, 1938 or the “Night of Broken Glass.”
+This was when Nazi mobs were allowed to smash the windows of Jewish businesses, burn synagogues to the ground, and arrest thousands who resisted.
 Police and firemen were ordered by the Nazi Party not to interfere and let it all happen.
-Non-Jewish Germans just stood back, hid in their homes, and watched it all occur.
-Jews were now required to wear arms bands with a yellow Star of David with the word Jude inscribed.
+Non-Jewish Germans just stood back, hid in their homes, and watched it all occur through their windows.
+Jews were now required to wear arms bands identifying themselves as Jewish with a yellow Star of David with the word Jude inscribed.

 In 1939, Nazi Germany invaded Poland and WWII began.

-As they swept Poland, the Nazi military forced tens of thousands of Polish Jews into ghettos, confiscating and redistributing their property.
+As they swept Poland in a month, the Nazi military forced tens of thousands of Polish Jews into city ghettos, confiscating and redistributing their property.
 Surrounded by walls of barbed wire – poverty and hunger made the Warsaw ghettos the worst.
-It was a breeding ground for disease and starvation.
+It was a breeding ground for disease and ultimately starvation.
 More than 10% of the Polish population was Jewish, numbering over three million.
-They would soon all be sent off to concentration camps.
+They would soon all be sent off to Nazi concentration camps.

-Jewish children rescued from Auschwitz Concentration Camp, 1945
+Jewish children rescued from Holocaust Auschwitz Concentration Camp, 1945

-Jewish children rescued from Auschwitz Concentration Camp, 1945
+Jewish children rescued from Holocaust Auschwitz Concentration Camp, 1945

 We humans can, and sometimes do, LEARN from history.
-But there are many aspects about the Holocaust, specifically its decade long, pre-war genesis with demonization and propaganda, that we have yet to fully evolve past.
-Leaders with dictatorial authority have the power to create a cult-like framework that can harness people through the 2 potent emotions of fear and hatred.
-Leaders prey on conformity, anger, privilege, racism, superiority, and bigotry.
+But there are many aspects about the Holocaust, that we have yet to fully evolve past.
+Specifically its decade long, pre-war festering with demonization and unchecked propaganda.
+Authoritarian leaders or dictators have the power to create a cult-like following that can harness people through those 2 potent emotions of fear and anger.
+Leaders prey on conformity, hatred, privilege, racism, superiority, and bigotry.
 They divide populations into US and THEM camps.
-We know from past, and current, examples that it doesn’t require centuries of gestation.
-In fact, in today’s Digital Age of instantaneous Social Media, it can be accomplished in a matter of months, or even weeks.

-So what can we human beings do today in the “modern” 21st century to prevent such a thing from even happening again?
+So what can we human beings do today, in the “modern” 21st century, to prevent such an unthinkable event like the Holocaust from even happening again?
+Learn from history or be doomed to repeat it.
 I will leave you with this famous 1790 quote, routinely attributed to Edmund Burke, Irish statesman and philosopher:

 “The only thing necessary for the triumph of Evil, is for good people to do Nothing.”